So you want to start homeschooling, but don’t know where to begin?

 2) Establish your support network.

-An estimated 2 million children are homeschooled in the United States today.
-Find a few of these families in your area and reach out to them!
+Find a few homeschool families in your area and reach out to them!
 Their advice and shared experiences will prove invaluable to you as you start your journey.

 Some ideas on how to begin:

 - Attend support groups.
-We have a list of support groups, called cluster groups, in the Kansas City area that we’ll send to you as soon as you become an MPE member.
+We have a list of support groups, called cluster groups, in the Kansas City area.
+Use your member login to obtain the most current list.

 - Come to our next homeschool conference.
 Homeschool conferences, or conventions, are great places to research curricula and attend workshops that address specific homeschooling needs.